Late-night magic: Braves beat Dodgers 5-4, lead NLCS 2-0

 A year ago, Atlanta held leads of 2-0 and 3-1 over the Dodgers in the NLCS, only to lose the last three games of a series played in Arlington, Texas, because the pandemic.
 Los Angeles went on to beat Tampa Bay in the World Series, while the Braves stewed for another shot.

-They are halfway to payback after rallying in the eighth off Julio Urías, who pitched three hitless innings to finish Game 7 against the Braves last October.
+They rallied in the eighth off Julio Urías, who pitched three hitless innings to finish Game 7 against the Braves last October.

 Seventy-three of 87 teams taking 2-0 leads in best-of-seven baseball postseason series have gone on to win.